 Although AI has been around since the late 50s, the technology has just now started to mature – it is now accessible and affordable.
 According to IBM, only 10% of the current systems use AI, thus technology is an enormous opportunity for those that adapt to it now.

 AI will be a tool for removing the complexity of the supply chain and create more efficiency by replacing humans with AI in handling specific processes.
 AI will help accounting teams to treat invoices faster, and it will be able to detect financial anomalies.
-It will also have a role in handling cognitive contracts so that humans won’t need to read hundreds of legal text.
-Another application of AI is replacing custom brokerage with the technology.
+It will also have a role in handling cognitive contracts so that humans won’t need to read hundreds of legal texts.
+Another application of AI is replacing custom brokerage with technology.
 You could automatically transfer all the necessary documents to customers (after the data formats were harmonized and the information was validated and enriched), so then only the customs officers would validate the information to provide you with tax statement and release the goods.
-You would then automatically receive an invoice from the customs.
+You would then automatically receive an invoice from customs.

-Another aspect of AI that it will help you to make more sense of the data, use analytics, and it will enable data-driven decision making.
+Another aspect of AI that it will help you to make more sense of the data, use analytics, and it will enable data-driven decision-making.
 You will be able to use predictive logistics, improve demand and capacity planning, and forecasting.
 It will also help with predictive risk management that is critical for supply chains to prevent, e.g. problems with suppliers or material shortages.
 Using data acquired from satellite maps or analyzed traffic patterns, logistics companies will be able to implement real-time intelligent route optimization.

 Autonomous robots are becoming more mainstream in supply chain management, mainly in warehousing and manufacturing.
 Robots require little to no human intervention, they can replace humans or work side-by-side with humans.
 The presence of robots will improve the handling of routine tasks, and they could work well in a dangerous environment.
 It is expected that the presence of robots would go strongly in the next five years.
-This would have benefits such as decreasing operational costs, stabilize labor, increase productivity, or reduce errors in inventory by doing frequent inventory checks.
+This would have benefits such as decreasing operational costs, stabilizing labor, increasing productivity, or reduce errors in inventory by doing frequent inventory checks.